-Leadership & Human Behavior
+Leadership and Human Behavior (part2)

 - Existence - This group of needs is concerned with providing the basic requirements for material existence, such as physiological and safety needs.
-This need is satisfied by money earned in a job so that one may buy food, shelter, clothing, etc.
+This need is satisfied by money earned from a job so that one may buy food, shelter, clothing, etc.

 While there has not been a lot of research on Alderfer's theory, most contemporary theories and related studies tend to give it stronger support than Maslow's theory.